valkey-io/valkey-doc/commands/scan.md

 As you can see most of the calls returned zero elements, but the last call where a `COUNT` of 1000 was used in order to force the command to do more scanning for that iteration.

-When using [Redis Cluster](/docs/management/scaling/), the search is optimized for patterns that imply a single slot.
+When using [Valkey Cluster](/docs/management/scaling/), the search is optimized for patterns that imply a single slot.
 If a pattern can only match keys of one slot,
-Redis only iterates over keys in that slot, rather than the whole database, when searching for keys matching the pattern.
+Valkey only iterates over keys in that slot, rather than the whole database, when searching for keys matching the pattern.
-For example, with the pattern `{a}h*llo`, Redis would only try to match it with the keys in slot 15495, which hash tag `{a}` implies.
+For example, with the pattern `{a}h*llo`, Valkey would only try to match it with the keys in slot 15495, which hash tag `{a}` implies.
 To use pattern with hash tag, see [Hash tags](/docs/reference/cluster-spec/#hash-tags) in the Cluster specification for more information.

 ## The TYPE option

 You can use the `!TYPE` option to ask `SCAN` to only return objects that match a given `type`, allowing you to iterate through the database looking for keys of a specific type.
 The **TYPE** option is only available on the whole-database `SCAN`, not `HSCAN` or `ZSCAN` etc.

 The `type` argument is the same string name that the `TYPE` command returns.
-Note a quirk where some Redis types, such as GeoHashes, HyperLogLogs, Bitmaps, and Bitfields, may internally be implemented using other Redis types, such as a string or zset, so can't be distinguished from other keys of that same type by `SCAN`.
+Note a quirk where some Valkey types, such as GeoHashes, HyperLogLogs, Bitmaps, and Bitfields, may internally be implemented using other Valkey types, such as a string or zset, so can't be distinguished from other keys of that same type by `SCAN`.
 For example, a ZSET and GEOHASH:

 ```
 redis 127.0.0.1:6379> GEOADD geokey 0 0 value